 Tired of constant police intimidation, discrimination, and harassment, gay community members finally fought back, beginning what would become known worldwide as the “Stonewall Riots” – 6 days of gay protests against the city’s police department.

 One year later, on June 27, 1970, the first Gay Pride March was held on Christopher Street in New York.
-The march extended for a total of 15 blocks, according to the New York Times, and it was to inspire other major U.S. cities to form their Pride organizations.
+The march extended for 15 blocks, according to the New York Times, to inspire other major U.S. cities to form their Pride organizations.

-June 23, 1973, undoubtedly saw one of the first major successes of the Pride movement – the removal of homosexuality from the official list of mental illnesses.
+June 23, 1973, undoubtedly saw one of the first major successes of the Pride movement – removing homosexuality from the official list of mental illnesses.
 The American Psychiatric Association, responsible for the Diagnostic & Statistical Manual, every U.S. physician’s go-to diagnostic medical reference, deleted the so-called disorder from DSM-ll (the manual’s second edition).

 On October 13, 1979, the 10th anniversary of Stonewall and nearly a year after the assassination of Harvey Milk, the first openly gay man to be elected to public office, the Pride movement, now in its thousands and thousands, held its first National March on Washington as a protest for Lesbian and Gay Rights.

-Since the days of Stonewall, Christopher Street, and the birth of Gay Pride, the Pride movement has grown throughout the U.S. and worldwide, and now, the global LGBTQ+ community numbers millions upon millions.
+Since the days of Stonewall, Christopher Street, and the birth of Gay Pride, the Pride movement has grown throughout the U.S. and worldwide.
+Now, the global LGBTQ+ community numbers millions upon millions.

 Here in Arizona, Phoenix Pride, founded in 1981 and the Pride movement’s non-profit organizers for the city and beyond, is hosting a wide range of events in both June and October of this year, including: